eclipse-tractusx/digital-product-pass/dpp-tutorial/README.md

    * Name: Provide a name for the car model.
    * Description: Include a brief description of the car, its features, and specifications.
    * ID: Assign a unique identifier for the car.
-   * Aggregate Value: Calculate and add up the PCF values of all individual parts to obtain the aggregate carbon footprint value for the entire car.
+   * Total PCF Aggregate Value: Calculate and add up the PCF values of all individual parts to obtain the aggregate carbon footprint value for the entire car.
+   * Any other information you may find relevant

 For creating the Car passport use [this template](./resources/digital-twins/car-dt-template.json)